millerms/CranburyChiropractic/_pages/services.md

       <li>Targeted drills plus adjustments/exercise so changes stick.</li>
       <li>Great for recurring aches, coordination/timing issues, and anything that “doesn’t feel normal yet.”</li>
     </ul>
+    <em>See this if:</em> you’ve had lingering issues that improve then slip back, or if balance/coordination is a theme.
   </li>

   <li class="reveal reveal--up">